 Is an airbrush essential to your makeup arsenal?
-No way.
-You can easily make it through your career as a makeup artist without needing to use one.
+No, you can easily be successful in your career as a makeup artist without needing to use one.
 Many professionals are in committed relationships with traditional tools and techniques, and that’s absolutely okay!

-That being said, there are some pretty cool makeup tricks you can pull with an airbrush, and offering airbrush makeup is a great way to keep up with (or get ahead of) your competition.
+That being said, there are some pretty cool makeup tricks you can pull with an airbrush.
+Learning airbrush makeup artistry allows you to keep up with (or get ahead of) your competition.
 If you’re thinking of branching out, read on!

 We’ve rounded up some of the coolest tips and tricks for amping up your airbrush makeup skills.
 Applying a coating of camera-ready foundation is just the start!

 You don’t need to be a makeup artist to know that makeup is pricey—especially when you have to start putting together a professional kit.
 Even if you’re a pro at getting makeup discounts, you might find the price of the supplies for a new technique is busting your budget.
 Especially when it comes to airbrushing.

 Not only do you need the machine, but you need special airbrush makeup to go with it.
 When you’re trying to build a makeup kit that can accommodate any client, the idea of stocking a range of regular foundation and airbrush foundation can be daunting.

 Luckily, you can make your traditional foundation do double duty.
 Traditional foundation is way too thick for an airbrush on its own.
 But you can mix some of your favorite foundation with an airbrush makeup thinner to use it with your airbrush machine.